![]() |

 The New Rules

 1. A 40 grain HV bullet was tested in a 223 Remington.
 At a pressure level of 382 Mpa, which is 48 Mpa below the CIP maximum, a velocity of 3834 fps was achieved.
-This is 200 fps faster than previously possible.
+This is 200 fps faster than previously possible with Somchem powder.

 5. Velocity consistency as a result of uniform quality, was significantly above the industry average and comparable to the best target and bench rest bullets.